Mahmoud1922/nobleo-coding-challenge-bot/readme.md

-# Bot Template: Rambo The Rando
+# Bot: This is Mahmoud's Bot

-This bot acts as an template for future bot submissions for the Nobleo Colour Battle Coding Challenge.
+It is based on Rambo the Rando

 Chooses a random location on the grid and charges towards it.
 Not to be underestimated.